PRX/Porter/README.md

 ## Telemetry

-Porter publishes the following CloudWatch Metrics related to job execution.
+Porter publishes the following CloudWatch Metrics related to job executions.
 Remember that job metrics and Step Function execution metrics are tracking different things.
 A Step Function execution, for example, can succeed while the Porter job it's running fails, and the metrics will reflect that.

 The following metrics are available with the `StateMachineArn` dimension:

 - `JobsStarted`: The number of jobs that were able to begin execution.
-If a job's input message is too malformed it may not be able to execute.
+If a job's input message is too malformed it may not be able to execute and will not be counted.

 - `TasksRequested`: The number of tasks included in jobs that were able to begin execution.